What is a small business grant?

 Small business grants tend to be aimed at certain regions or sectors, specific types of businesses or causes, or particular community groups.

-Grants can go from as small as a few hundred pounds to as large as hundreds of thousands.
+Grants can range from a few hundred pounds to hundreds of thousands.
 Most, however, are less than 10K.
-For that reason, they’re often a supplement to other types of small business funding.
+For that reason, they often supplement other types of small business funding.

 How do you find them?